This article has links to products and services we recommend, which we may make a commission from.

-Curious to dig deeper, we set off to explore the breakfast tacos scene in Austin.
-In that quest, we discovered more about their popularity and the places to have the best breakfast tacos in Austin.
+In our food quest, we discovered more about their popularity and the best places to have breakfast tacos in Austin.

-On homemade tortillas, you’ll find a variety of creative and healthy ingredients.
-From vegan, gluten-free, or veggie loaded tacos, there are more options that you can imagine.
+There are also vegan, gluten-free, or veggie-loaded tacos, there are more options than you can imagine.

-Inspired by the Mexican tradition, Migas in Austin are Tex-Mex tacos filled with a scramble of eggs, tortilla chips, and a variety of other toppings.
+Inspired by the Mexican tradition, Migas in Austin are Tex-Mex tacos filled with a mouthwatering mix of scrambled eggs, tortilla chips, and a variety of other toppings.

 Where to Eat Breakfast Tacos in Austin – According to the Locals